 Several questions remain vis-à-vis Africa’s space ambitions.
 Firstly, there is no mention of who, or what, will coordinate the implementation of these activities.
 Although an African Space Programme is mentioned, where it will be housed is not stated.

 A few options can be surmised, based on how the AU and the continent have handled prior pan-African initiatives.
 A small headquarter could be housed in Addis Ababa, attached to the African Union Commission secretariat.
 Or AU member states could bid to host a coordinating headquarter, provided they contribute financially to its running costs.
-It is also possible that implementation be devolved completely to national governments and regional bodies such as the Southern African Development Community.
-Any business that would need continental attention — such as agreeing on Africa-wide regulation — could then be discussed at AU ministerial meetings.

 The space policy and strategy will now be forwarded to the annual AU Heads of States Summit that will take place in January 2016 for approval.
 It is rare for policies to fall at this final hurdle although this has happened in the past.